All the details of Prince Harry and Meghan Markle's wedding rings

-Prince Harry and Meghan Markle will add two new pieces of jewelry to their collections today.
+Prince Harry and Meghan Markle will add new pieces of jewelry to their collections today.

 Interested in Royal Family?Add Royal Family as an interest to stay up to date on the latest Royal Family news, video, and analysis from ABC News.